atlan-antillia/TensorflowUNet/README.md

-# TensorflowUNet (Updated: 2023/05/05)
+# Tensorflow-Slightly-Flexible-UNet (Updated: 2023/05/05)

 <h2>
 1 Tensorflow UNet Model
 </h2>
 <p>
-This is a slightly flexible UNet Model Implementation by Tensorflow 2.
+This is a slightly flexible UNet Model Implementation by Tensorflow 2, which is literally cusomizable by a configuration file.
 </p>
 In order to write the extensible UNet Model, we have used the Python scripts in the following web sites.
 </p>